JRH89/Portfolio/README.md

-This portfolio is constantly evolving and changing to reflect my newly acquired skills And record my relevant progress.
+This portfolio is constantly evolving and changing to reflect my newly acquired skills and record my relevant progress.